beathyate/guachiman/README.md

 end
 ```

-The method `allow` takes a controller params key and an array of actions.
-The method `allow_param` takes a model params key and an array of attributes.
-The method `allow_all!` is a convinience method to allow all controlles, actions and parameteres.
+* `allow` takes a controller params key and an array of actions.
+* `allow_param` takes a model params key and an array of attributes.
+* `allow_all!` is a convinience method to allow all controlles, actions and parameteres.